scraed/CharacteristicGuidanceWebUI/README.md

 **The characteristic guidance is slow compared to classifier-free guidance.
 We recommend the user to generate image with classifier-free guidance at first, then try characteristic guidance with the same prompt and seed to enhance the image.**

+### Activation
+- `Enable` Checkbox: Toggles the activation of the Characteristic Guidance features.

+### Visualization and Testing
+- `Check Convergence` Button: Allows users to test and visualize the convergence of their settings.
+Adjust the regularization parameters if the convergence is not satisfactory.

+In practice, convergence is not always guaranteed. **If characteristic guidance fails to converge at a certain time step, classifier-free guidance will be adopted at that time step**.

 Below are the parameters you can adjust to customize the behavior of the guidance correction:

 ### Basic Parameters